 ABOUT THE AUTHOR

-Robyn is a Senior Manager with BSSF and has more than 23 years of public accounting experience.
+Robyn is a Principal with BSSF and has more than 25 years of public accounting experience.
 She assists a wide variety of clients, with a large concentration in the industries of engineering services, retail/wholesale, and construction.
 Robyn has served on the BSSF Employee Benefit Plan audit committee and has experience performing employee benefit plan audits.